Developing Winter Barley as an Alternative Crop to Capture an Emerging Market and Increase Diversification and Sustainability

 Project outcomes:

-Although the project is just getting underway, the primary outcome of this project will be to demonstrate to farmers that winter barley can be a viable alternative crop in their rotations.
+Although the project is just about to harvest the second year in July 2023, The expectation is the results will support the findings from last year and presented within this report.
+The primary outcome of this project remains the demonstration to farmers that winter barley can be a viable alternative crop in their rotations.
+A second field day is scheduled for June 2023 that will be attended by over 100 individuals.
 The secondary outcome will be production recommendations tailored for the area that will enable farmers to maximize production, reduce inputs and costs, limit risk, and increase profitability.
-This will lead to the third outcome which will be successful outreach, programming, and engagement opportunities with area farmers to educate, provide resources, and create networking opportunities for farmers to engage in peer-to-peer learning and interact with industry partners, and answer questions.
+This project has demonstrated the importance of proper variety selection and fertility program to achieve maximum yields and quality.
+The third outcome has been our successful outreach, programming, and engagement opportunities with area farmers to educate, provide resources, and create networking opportunities for farmers to engage in peer-to-peer learning and interact with industry partners, and answer questions.

-Immediate impacts will be measured using surveys to measure knowledge before and after events.
+Immediate impacts have been measured at field days using pre and post tests showing positive knowledge gained.
 Reach of social media and published fact sheets and articles will be measured using built-in analytics.
 Long-term impacts will be measured by adoption of recommendations and continued market stability for pearled winter barley.
 Acres of winter barley planted, harvested, and marketed can be obtained from USDA-NASS and elevators that receive the grain.
-University ag economists can utilize crop budgets and average production to estimate dollars gained by those producing grain sorghum and the impact those added dollars will have on the farmers own operation and the rural farming community in general.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.